students have class outside on campus

 What is Field?

 Field education is the signature pedagogy in social work, the element of “instruction and socialization” (Council on Social Work Education [CSWE], 2015, p.
 12) that teaches future social workers “to think, to perform and to act ethically and with integrity” (CSWE, 2015, p.
 12).
-The Department of Social Work at Belmont University designs field education to be a two (2) semester sequence of courses in which the student applies conceptual knowledge gained in a classroom to practice with clients in a social work agency.
+The School of Social Work at Belmont University designs field education to be a two (2) semester sequence of courses in which the student applies conceptual knowledge gained in a classroom to practice with clients in a social work agency.
 Supervision of the student is provided by practitioners with either a BSW or MSW.
 Students complete 225 clock hours of work each semester, for a total of 450 clock hours of field instruction.
 The educational competencies and policies of field instruction conform to the 2015 Educational Policy and Accreditation Standard (2015 EPAS) of CSWE.

 Field Partners